Toloka/pg-queue-playground/README.md

 License
 -------
-© YANDEX LLC, 2022.
+© TOLOKA AI BV, 2024.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.